What you SHOULD do…

 It is important to submit a realistic budget that will support your proposal.
 Most panelists will have the expertise enough to recognize inflated figures.
 Make sure to check your arithmetic and to include totals.
 Once your application is submitted, RACC staff will not be contacting you to point out any budget errors – it will go to the panel as submitted.

-Do not submit messy applications with typographical errors, strikeovers, etc.
+Do not submit messy applications with typographical errors, bad website links, etc.

 Take care to present your application well and make your materials as easy to read as possible.
 Proofread your work.
 Last minute rushing is always obvious.